 From this process I can distill a few principles of peer-to-peer coaching:

 - A problem shared is a problem halved.

 - By being witness to another person’s issues, we gain insights into our own, especially when their issues have resonances with ours.

 - Listening to and echoing another person is usually more effective than giving advice, especially when the advice is unsolicited.
 It’s a strange phenomenon, but when we hear our thoughts played back to us we tend to hear them in a different way than the usual repetitive dialogues we have with our ourselves internally.
 This can help open up new areas and options that we were previously unaware of.

 - Asking open questions — ones that encourage exploration, reflection, and discovery — is an effective way to help someone clarify their issues and challenges, and to help them find ways to move forward.

 The power of a group’s questions

 If sharing insights and questions with a peer can be so helpful and insightful, how much more so could it be with a small group of peers?

-A coaching circle is a small group of five to eight circle members plus a facilitator who meet face-to-face approximately once a month over a period of several months.
+A coaching circle is a small group of six to twelve circle members plus a facilitator who meet approximately once a month over a period of several months.
 The format I will describe is based primarily on an approach called action learning.
 Founded in the 1950s, action learning is a proven method in the world of professional development.
 It’s all about transformation for both the individual and the organisation, and has earned a well-respected place on many management, leadership, and professional development programmes.